What are Barbiturates? Signs and Symptoms of Abuse

 Barbiturates are prescription drugs used to make you feel sleepy or drowsy.
 Doctors might prescribe them to treat seizure disorders, insomnia, severe anxiety, or as an anesthetic.
 They work by slowing down the central nervous system (CNS) and stimulating the gamma-aminobutyric acid (GABA) receptor in your brain.

-Side effects of barbiturates include:[2]
+Side effects of barbiturates include:[2]- Dizziness and drowsiness

 - Headaches